billziss-gh/pmci/README.md

     go test -v ./fuse
     ```

-- You should now have working FreeBSD builds!
+- You should now have working FreeBSD and/or NetBSD builds!
 Try pushing something into your GitHub project.

 - To undeploy PMCI:
     ```
     $ ./pmci undeploy
     ```

-**NOTE**: The default deployment uses a single builder instance of `f1-micro` with a 30GB HDD created from the FreeBSD project's `freebsd-11-1-release-amd64` image.
+**NOTE**: The default deployment uses a single builder instance of `f1-micro` with a 30GB HDD.
 This fits within the "Always Free" tier and is therefore free.
 However it is also extremely slow and can even run out of memory when compiling bigger projects (e.g. it runs out of memory 1 out of 5 times when compiling Go in June 2018).
 Here are some ways to improve the performance:

 - Use a machine type that is faster and has more memory, such as `n1-standard-1`.

 - Use a larger HDD or an SSD.

-- Use a custom image that has already performed `firstboot`.
-The default FreeBSD image performs a system update and other expensive work when booted for the first time (i.e. the `/firstboot` file exists).
+- FreeBSD only: Use a custom image that has already performed `firstboot`.
+The default FreeBSD image `freebsd-11-1-release-amd64` performs a system update and other expensive work when booted for the first time (i.e. the `/firstboot` file exists).
 An image that has already done this work boots much faster.
     ```
     $ ./pmci freebsd_builder_create builder0
     # wait until builder has fully booted; it will do so twice;